umgbhalla/starred/README.md

 - [JelteF/derive_more](https://github.com/JelteF/derive_more) - Some more derive(Trait) options
 - [buildfoundation/mainframer](https://github.com/buildfoundation/mainframer) - Tool for remote builds.
 Sync project to remote machine, execute command, sync back.
 - [sansyrox/robyn](https://github.com/sansyrox/robyn) - Robyn is a fast and extensible async python web server with a rust runtime
+- [a5huynh/spyglass](https://github.com/a5huynh/spyglass) - A personal search engine, crawl & index websites/files you want with a simple set of rules
 - [TheNeikos/rustbreak](https://github.com/TheNeikos/rustbreak) - A simple, fast and easy to use self-contained single file storage for Rust
 - [hisbaan/didyoumean](https://github.com/hisbaan/didyoumean) - A CLI spelling corrector for when you're unsure
 - [crate-ci/typos](https://github.com/crate-ci/typos) - Source code spell checker